 Allspice is the unripe and dried highly aromatic berry of the allspice large, evergreen tree, and the aromatic leaves are also often used for cooking.
 It is this leaf that is called the West Indian Bayleaf.
 It is strongly aromatic with a distinct and fascinating flavour, like cloves with a hint of cinnamon and nutmeg, and the taste is similar but more peppery.
 In Caribbean cuisine, allspice is an important spice, with its leaves and wood being used as well as the berries.

-images from the internet
+some images from the internet

 Spices and Spice Mixes

 - Chat Masala